 Method

 - Put miso into a cup and pour a bit of hot dashi on it.
-This will melt the miso.
+This will help melt the miso.

 - Take the tofu and cut it into pieces, usually 1 cm squares.